Dinesh Karthik Coaching Career: From RCB’s Title-Winning Mentor To A Growing Global Coaching Portfolio

 Longevity and reinvention.
 Karthik played professional cricket for 20 years, constantly adapting his game across eras.
 He went from being India’s reserve wicketkeeper behind Dhoni to reinventing himself as a T20 specialist finisher in his late 30s.
 That ability to evolve is what he instils in players who need to find new roles.

 Match intelligence over raw technique.
 Karthik has consistently emphasised that he coaches “match awareness” and “composure” over pure technical drilling.
-In T20 franchise cricket, where batters face unfamiliar bowlers in high-pressure situations, this approach is arguably more valuable than conventional batting coaching.
+In T20 franchise cricket, where batters face unfamiliar bowlers in high-pressure situations, this approach is arguably more valuable than conventional batting coaching — and it showed in a final chase steered by Kohli’s experience rather than brute force.

 Franchise culture fluency.
 Having played for five IPL franchises and represented teams in the SA20 and ILT20, Karthik understands how franchise dressing rooms work — the mix of nationalities, egos, short windows, and high expectations.
 This makes him effective as a mentor, not just a coach.